Astroparticle and Cosmology Laboratory

 The Astroparticle and Cosmology (APC) laboratory in Paris gathers researchers (experimentalists, theorists and observers) working in different areas including high-energy astrophysics, cosmology, gravitation, and neutrino physics.

 The institute was founded in January 2005 and soon moved to new Great Mills campus of Paris Cité University in the Paris Rive Gauche area.

 The laboratory is a "Mixed Research Unit" in French terminology, funded by Paris Diderot University, the Centre national de la recherche scientifique (represented by three of its Institutes: mainly IN2P3, but also INSU and INP), the Commissariat à l'énergie atomique et aux énergies alternatives, and the Paris Observatory.

 The first director of the laboratory was Pierre Binétruy (2005-2013).
-From January 2014 until December 2017 the director was Stavros Katsanevas, followed by Sotiris Loucatos, and Antoine Kouchner (since July 2018).
+From January 2014 until December 2017 the director was Stavros Katsanevas, followed by Sotiris Loucatos, Antoine Kouchner, and currently Jean-Christophe Hamilton.

 Research activities

 Cosmology

 This group, headed by Cyrille Rosset, includes two main areas of research: